Here Is How to Better Leverage LinkedIn for Your Comms Work

 Based on this, how can PR professionals leverage LinkedIn to share company news and drive media coverage?

-First, I’d say you should focus your LinkedIn strategy around the types of content that we know resonates most with LinkedIn members - it’s not just sharing breaking news or announcements, it’s providing some sort of valuable insight or takeaway.
+To make the most of LinkedIn as a comms channel, focus your strategy around the types of content that we know resonates most with LinkedIn members – it’s not just sharing breaking news or announcements, it’s providing some sort of valuable insight or takeaway.
 Put your senior leadership executives front and center to build that authentic connection and transparency with the audiences that matter most to them.

-We know that video in particular is growing on LinkedIn, so encourage your spokespeople to lean into it – it doesn’t have to be some overly produced, formal video – we’re actually seeing a ton of engagement around more casual videos that add context to a news announcement, like this one from Diageo CEO Debra Crew, and this one from Barclays CEO CS Venkatakrishnan.
+Encourage your spokespeople to lean into video – it doesn’t have to be something formal or overly produced – we’re seeing a ton of engagement around more casual videos that add context to a news announcement, like this one from Diageo CEO Debra Crew, and this one from Barclays CEO CS Venkatakrishnan.

-And if you’ve got breaking news in the works, you’ll definitely want to reach out to LinkedIn News with a heads up so they can plan for it and also help to amplify it — via notifications, a LinkedIn News storyline, or a featured spot in our trending business news section.
-LinkedIn’s editorial team is made up of 230 members across 16 countries, and LinkedIn's editorial content reaches 600 million-plus people in 134 countries and in 14 languages every day - so it’s a great resource for amplifying your news content.
+And if you’ve got breaking news in the works, reach out to LinkedIn News with a heads up so they can consider covering it in a LinkedIn News storyline or sharing it as a notification.
+LinkedIn’s editorial team is made up of 230 members across 16 countries, and LinkedIn's editorial content reaches 600 million-plus people in 134 countries and in 14 languages every day

 What are some best practices for engaging with journalists on LinkedIn?

 A great way to start building relationships with journalists on LinkedIn is to start following them and engaging with their posts.
-Many journalists regularly share the stories they’re working on and the sources they’re looking for, so following them and setting up your notifications so you see their posts in real time can help you respond quickly to journalists’ inquiries.
+Many journalists are regularly sharing the stories that they’re working on and the sources they’re looking for, so following them and setting up your notifications so you see their posts in real time can help you respond quickly to journalists’ inquiries.